White Heelsplitter

 Life Cycle

 Males release sperm directly into water.
 Females downstream siphon sperm into the gill chamber, where eggs are fertilized.
-Eggs mature into larvae (called glochidia), which discharge into the water and attach to host fish—in this species, carp, green sunfish, largemouth and white crappie.
+Eggs mature into larvae (called glochidia), which discharge into the water and attach to host fish — in this species, common carp, green sunfish and a few other sunfishes, largemouth bass, white crappie, and a few other species.
 The tiny mussel eventually breaks away and floats to the bottom of the stream, and the cycle repeats.

 Title